MickOMall/resting_bpm_calculator/README.md

 ## Use instructions :
 1. Download the zip.
+2. Run the code in Requirements.txt
-2. Run all cells in model.ipynb to get the model.
+3. Run all cells in model.ipynb to get the model.
-3. Go to app.py's directory and run "streamlit run app.py"
+4. Go to app.py's directory and run "streamlit run app.py"